Homeowners lose as insurers get tough

 Canterbury homeowners say a tough new stance by insurance companies could cost them tens of thousands of dollars, and one says it is costing him his health.

 The region's two biggest insurers, IAG and Vero, say they will not pay to rebuild homes sold since the earthquakes, capping settlements at a lower indemnity value.

 They are also refusing to pay out for accommodation during repairs.

-IAG owns brands State, NZI, AMI and Lantern.
+IAG owns the State, NZI, AMI and Lantern brands.

 Lee, who did not want his surname used for fear of making things worse with his insurer, said he could not afford to replace his badly damaged Parklands house without a rebuild payout.

 He had been in the process of buying the brick home when the February 22, 2011, quake hit and was unable to get out of the purchase.

 The house seemed undamaged, but State Insurance, the estate agent and his lawyer assured him he would be covered for any repairs.

 The house has since subsided and is seriously damaged.

 An engineer found it would cost more than the $100,000 cap to repair, Lee said, but State would not confirm whether it was repairable until the technical category 3 land has been assessed.